Sunday, December 4

 The ride continued along Lake Wakatipu south of Queenstown, then down to Five Rivers where I stopped for hot chocolate at a small cafe.
 Then less than an hour’s ride to Te Anau.

 I decided not to camp and got a room at the holiday park on the outskirts of town, which is immaculate and perfect for my needs.
 A small single with a bed and table that sort of reminded me of a college dorm room minus the dresser and closet.
-Shared facilities including group kitchens, lounges, laundry, bathrooms, showers, etc. were immaculate and well set up.
-In US dollars, just about $32 a night.
+Shared facilities including group kitchens, lounges, laundry, bathrooms, showers, etc. were clean and well set up.
+It’s Sunday night and a bit quiet, but as was the case in Tekapo, it seems that most people think of rooms and campsites as being for sleeping, with cooking, eating and other activities in common areas.
+That’s probably a perfect setup for me.
+In US dollars, it’s just about $32 a night.
 You can’t beat that.

-Admittedly, this is a pretty perfect holiday park and I suspect most won’t be this good.
+Admittedly, this is a pretty perfect holiday park and I suspect they won’t always be this good.
 But I’ll enjoy it as long as I’m here.

 The sun remained high over the lake until long after dinner.